willbrasic/Website_New/content/publication/JMP/index.md

 ---
-title: 'A Dynamic Structural Model of Rational Addiction with Time Inconsistent Preferences: Evaluating Tobacco Product Flavor Bans and Nicotine Caps'
+title: 'A Dynamic Structural Model of Rational Addiction: Evaluating Tobacco Product Flavor Bans and Nicotine Caps'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here